rsabram/mnps-pathway-analysis/README.md

 ### With the dramatic rate of change in Nashville and within MNPS, parents have to constantly research and re-research schools in order to determine the best fit for their student.
 However, these tools are limited in their helpfulness.

-## Pre-Exisitng Parent Tools
+## Pre-Existing Parent Tools
 1. <a href="https://k-12.education.tn.gov/sde/"> TN School Directory </a> - This site provides names, addresses, and contact information for a school, but little else.
 2. <a href="https://schoolmatch.mnps.org/"> SchoolMatch </a> - This tool provided by MNPS is useful for searching for specific programs such as International Baccalaureate or before/after care, again, there's no academic information about schools.
 3. <a href="https://www.niche.com/k12/d/metro-nashville-public-schools-tn/#schools"> Niche </a> - This site seeks to provide a more holistic school ranking and analysis, but websites like Niche are often questioned for their accuracy and bias.

 ## MNPS Pathways: A Parent Tool
-The Tennessee Department of Education does have an abudance of valuable academic data available to the public (<a href="https://www.tn.gov/education/data/data-downloads.html">here</a>), but it's not formatted in a manner that is easily accessible or understood by the average MNPS parent.
+The Tennessee Department of Education does have an abundance of valuable academic data available to the public (<a href="https://www.tn.gov/education/data/data-downloads.html">here</a>), but it's not formatted in a manner that is easily accessible or understood by the average MNPS parent.
 I built a Shiny App in R that allows parents to explore, search, and compare schools within MNPS and features each school's academic performance on the 2017-2018 TNReady Tennessee Comprehensive Assessment Program.

 ## <a href="https://rabram.shinyapps.io/mnps_pathway_analysis/"> Explore the app here! </a>